o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/getting-started.md

 You should now be able to utilize AWS functions in Lua script, Script Canvas, or C++ to communicate with your AWS resources.
 See [Scripting with AWS Core](./scripting/) for scripting examples.

-## Prevent calls to Amazon EC2 Instance Metadate Service
+## Prevent calls to Amazon EC2 Instance Metadata Service

 The Gem uses the [AWS C++ SDK](https://github.com/aws/aws-sdk-cpp) to call AWS resources.
 Its recommended that you turn off the [AWS_EC2_METADATA_DISABLED](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) environment variable.
 This will prevent SDK resources from attempting to contact the Amazon EC2 Instance Metadate Service (IMDS), which may occur to retrieve configuration, region and credential information.